atom-planet-embrace/ai-zune-inflate/README.md

 This is a fork of the [zune-inflate](https://crates.io/crates/zune-inflate) crate.
+The git repository is located at https://github.com/etemesi254/zune-image.

 # ai-zune-inflate